cheap restaurants in Times Square

 KOHOKU-KU RAMEN: Authentic Comfort in a Cozy Corner

-While not actually on a street corner, KOHOKU-KU is a hidden gem for those looking to escape the sensory overload of Broadway.
+While not actually on a street corner, KOHOKU-KU Ramen is a hidden gem for those looking to escape the sensory overload of Broadway.
 This intimate Japanese shop specializes in rich, 24-hour broths and springy, authentic noodles.
-It’s a favorite for solo travelers and “locals” who work in the theater industry, offering a quiet, steaming bowl of comfort food that feels like a hug in a bowl.
+It’s a favorite for solo travelers and “locals” who work in the theater industry, offering a quiet, steaming bowl of comfort food.
+For more information and to see their full menu, visit their website.

 • Why I chose it: The quality-to-price ratio here is unbeatable.
 For under $20, you get a massive, nutritious meal in a serene environment that feels worlds away from the 7th Avenue chaos.